 When should we start talking to kids about money?

 Kids even as young as four or five can start learning basic habits such as savings and can start to comprehend needs versus wants.
-Making them save for big items instead of buying is one great way to teach both concepts at the same time.
+Making them save for big items instead of buying for them right away is one great way to teach both concepts at the same time.
 Often, for someone younger, what they want can change quickly.

 What are some of the misconceptions that younger kids tend to have that we need to correct?

-First is where does money that mom and dad use to pay for everything come from.
-If parents aren’t carefully, kids can believe that the “magic” card is all that you need to buy whatever you want.
-Another misconception that needs to be correctly early on is that you just walk through a store and buy whatever you want that day, that’s why shopping with a list a great teachable moment.
+If parents aren’t careful, kids can believe that the “magic” card is all that you need to buy whatever you want.
+Another misconception that needs to be corrected early on is that you just walk through a store and buy whatever you want that day, that’s why shopping with a list a great teachable moment.

 Are there any foundational aspects of money that should be taught?